SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

-The underscore character (``_``) used in place of a loop variable causes the individual values to be ignored and does not provide access to the current value during each iteration of the loop.
+The underscore character (``_``) used in place of a loop variable causes the individual values to be ignored and doesn't provide access to the current value during each iteration of the loop.

 In some situations, you might not want to use closed ranges, which include both endpoints.